The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: AGN SED model

 We derive the blackbody temperature of a ring at radius $R$ as

 The ring at a radius $R$ will then emit radiation with a Planckian spectrum:

 with $h$ and $k_{\rm B}$ the Planck and Boltzmann constants, respectively.

 The total spectrum of the disc can then readily be computed by integrating Eq.~\ref{eq:AGNSED_planck} between the ISCO radius and the outer edge of the disc.
-We take this outer edge to be the self-gravitating radius $r_{\rm sg}$ of the disc, i.e. the radius at which the gravity of the central BH does not dominate anymore. \citet{Laor1989} give for a radiation-dominated thin disc:
+We take this outer edge to be the self-gravitating radius $r_{\rm sg}$ of the disc, that is the radius at which the gravity of the central BH does not dominate anymore. \citet{Laor1989} give for a radiation-dominated thin disc:

 where $\alpha \sim 0.1$ is the disc viscosity and $\dot{m} = \frac{\epsilon_r(0)}{\epsilon_r(a_\star)} \frac{L}{L_{\rm Edd}}$ is the reduced mass accretion rate of a BH with spin $a_\star$ and luminosity $L$ normalized to that of a non-spinning BH.
 We note that for a moderately luminous BH, the assumption that the radiation pressure dominates over the gas pressure can break down at a radius smaller than the self-gravitating radius.
 However, only the outermost regions of the disc, for which the blackbody temperature are the lowest, could be affected.
 These regions contributes very little to the ionizing UV radiation, and our results are consequently not strongly affected by this.